aslammohammed/feedback-form/README.md

 # feedback-form
-This is a sample feedback form.
+This is an animated (pop up/down) sample feedback form.

 ### How to use it? ###
 1. Clone into your machine